Ernesto Gabriel Cabezas-BouNeuroscience PhD Candidate, Science Communicator & Entrepreneur

-My interest in sensory motor responses began as an undergraduate student at the University of Puerto Rico.
-Under the mentorship of Dr. Manuel Díaz-Ríos , I began my graduate studies using the isolated SC preparation to elucidate a previously unrecognized central pattern generator (CPG).
+My interest in sensory-motor responses began as an undergraduate student at the University of Puerto Rico-Rio Piedras Campus.
+Under the mentorship of Dr. Manuel Díaz-Ríos , I started my graduate studies using the isolated Spinal Cord (SC) preparation to elucidate a previously unrecognized central pattern generator (CPG).
 By isolating thoracic segments of the SC, I discovered an autonomous rhythm, which I pharmacologically manipulated to dissect the excitatory and inhibitory components of the circuit dynamics.
 This work supported my successful application to the Neural Systems & Behavior summer course at Marine Biological Laboratories (MBL, Summer 2017).

 During this course, I developed a project with Dr. Daniel Colón-Ramos from Yale University studying how C. elegans performed thermotaxis using calcium imaging in freely moving animals.
 I was awarded a Post-Course Research Award to continue these experiments at Yale with Dr. Colón-Ramos.
 While pursuing these research endeavors, Hurricanes Irma and Maria struck Puerto Rico damaging my home and local research facilities.
 My mentors, Drs.
 Díaz-Rios and Colón-Rámos, suggested I continue my studies at Yale and turn my current research project into my thesis project.
 I welcomed this opportunity to study in a thriving research environment and develop my skill set.
 Currently, I'm designing a novel approach that enables characterization of calcium activity, with single neuron resolution, in freely Moving C. elegans navigating a thermal gradient.

 More recently I have been awarded the HHMI Gilliam Fellowship & the F-31 NRSA from the National Institute of Health, National Institute of Neuroloigical Disorders and Stroke (NIH NINDS).